 You can now generate new prescriptions or fill medications directly from the medical record!
-Go to the Plan section, and open the Medications tab.
+To do that you will need to:

 New prescriptions